 In humeral shaft fractures, the muscles of the proximal humerus cause displacement of the fracture fragments.
 Five muscles play a major role in displacing fractures in this region: the deltoid, supraspinatus, pectoralis major, biceps, and triceps.
 A. In fractures between the rotator cuff and the pectoralis major, abduction and rotation of the proximal fragment occur.
 B. Fractures occurring between the pectoralis major insertion and the insertion of the deltoid are associated with adduction deformity of the proximal fragment.
 C. Fractures occurring below the deltoid insertion are associated with abduction of the proximal fragment.

-The neurovascular bundle of the upper extremity extends along the medial border ...
+The neurovascular bundle of the upper extremity extends along the medial border of the humeral shaft.
+Although any ...